run2go/tunnel/README.md

 # tunnel.sh
+## _Shell script to handle cloudflared quick tunnels_
-Shell script to handle the "cloudflared" binary, adding basic functionality to manage the quick tunnel.<br>
+Robust shell script to retrieve & manage the "cloudflared" binary, adding basic functionality to control the quick tunnel.<br>
 Upon usage, the shell script creates a ```tunnel.cfg``` to store and retrieve the current tunnel URL & Port.<br>
 The tunnel logs are being written to ```/var/log/cloudflared.log```.